felipesilvati/getyourguide-tech-challenge/README.md

 - [x] Init Express Backend with a REST API (healthcheck)
 - [x] Endpoint to get list of activities
 - [x] Endpoint to get suppliers
+- [x] Endpoint to get activities with suppliers combined
 - [ ] Decide on REST vs. GraphQL for API
 - [ ] Implement filtering logic (server-side or client-side, based on decision)
 - [ ] Add a Dockerfile for the backend